Conditions you may be Diagnosed with at a Spine Center in New Jersey

 Spondylolysis – a stress fracture between the weak point of two vertebrae.
 It is most often found in athletes, adults, and seniors and is the result of overuse, repetitive stress, or genetics.
 Low backache, pain at the fracture, muscle pain or spasms, and loss of range of motion.

 The good news is if you see a specialist at a spine center in New Jersey, surgery won’t be the first choice to treat your ailment.
 It’s a last resort, not a first thought.
-Instead, a spine doctor will look at every option and create a treatment plan specifically for your needs.
+Instead, a spine physician will look at every option and create a treatment plan specifically for your needs.
 If you would like to make an appointment at Coastal Spine, we have several spine centers in New Jersey, including Mount Laurel, Sewell, Galloway, and Toms River.
 Call 856-222-4444 or click here to book your appointment now.